 Most people are familiar with insomnia, which keeps people from falling asleep, leading to frustrating nights spent lying awake and staring at the ceiling.
 But what about insomnia’s equally tiresome cousin, hypersomnia?
-This underdiagnosed sleep disorder keeps approximately 4-6% of the global population excessively tired during the day, adversely impacting their lives and health.
+This underdiagnosed sleep disorder keeps approximately 4-6% of the global population excessively sleepy all the time and tired during the day, adversely impacting their lives and health.
 Hypersomnia, many physicians agree, is not mentioned often enough.
-It’s time to shine a spotlight on this sleep disorder and explore the symptoms, causes and treatments.
+It’s time to shine a light on this sleep disorder and explore the symptoms, causes and treatments.

 What is hypersomnia?

 Hypersomnia is defined as excessive daytime sleepiness, also referred to as EDS.
 Though its symptoms can be common, a formal diagnosis of hypersomnia is relatively infrequent.
 Being occasionally tired does not necessarily mean you have hypersomnia.
-To merit a hypersomnia diagnosis, you need to be feeling overwhelming tiredness during the day on a recurring basis- several times a week for at least three months.
+To merit a hypersomnia diagnosis, you need to feel overwhelmingly tired during the day on a recurring basis, several times a week for at least three months.

 Signs and symptoms of hypersomnia